Elegant mahogany regency console table with original gray and black marble top - antique

 There are many different styles characterizing antique furniture, but we can highlight a few of the most important.

-Eclectic furniture styles date back to the 19th century, which is when the Biedermeier style was predominant.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Eclectic furniture refers to the 19th century, which is dominated by the Biedermeier style.
+Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+By the end of the century, these styles transition into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
-Antique products in the Rococo and Louis XV styles are also interesting and noteworthy.
-The next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+The next is Baroque, a name derived from the Portuguese 'barocco' – which translates to an irregularly developed pearl.
 These were highly representative pieces designed to exude splendor and play a significant role in luxury.
-Unique materials were selectively used to further emphasize the grandeur of these items.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and robust, often using brown stains, cornices, sturdy bases, and reliefs.
-It can certainly be said that these were quite specific products, but they opened up many new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
-Here, too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and reliefs.
+It can certainly be said that these were quite specific products, but they opened up many new possibilities, such as the construction of cabinets or broadly defined chest furniture.
+During this period, mythology and ancient times were also of interest, so supports and legs often took animal forms.

-Lion’s paws, eagle heads—these are common features in Renaissance style.
-Currently, many global brands recreate such furniture, drawing inspiration from Italian and French craftsmen.
+Lion’s paws, eagle heads – these are common motifs in Renaissance style.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian or French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
 This is especially important when searching for an exclusive antique that suits your interior.

-The most important aspect of prestigious antique furniture is originality.
-This is ultimately crucial from the buyer’s perspective, as many counterfeits circulate on the market.
+The key aspect of prestigious antique furniture is originality.
+This is ultimately crucial from the buyer’s perspective, as many forgeries circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details